prometheus/prometheus/docs/querying/functions.md

 Some functions have default arguments, e.g. `year(v=vector(time()) instant-vector)`.
-This means that there is one argument `v` which is an instant vector, which if not provided it will default to the value of the expression `vector(time())`.
+This means that there is one argument `v` which is an instant vector, which is not provided it will default to the value of the expression `vector(time())`.

 _Notes about the experimental native histograms:_